What’s The Link between Testosterone Deficiency And Erectile Dysfunction

 • Unhealthy habits like drinking, smoking, not exercising, and being overweight

-If you're having trouble getting an erection, it's a good idea to see a doctor to find the right treatment.
-The doctor will start by asking questions and doing a physical exam.
+If you're having trouble getting an erection, it's a good idea to see a doctor to find the proper treatment.
+The doctor will begin by asking questions and conducting a physical examination.
 They will ask about your lifestyle, health, and medical history.

 Here are some questions the doctor might ask: